alannaa/alannaa/README.md

 I'm Lana.
 I'm a software engineer and master’s student of computer science at Northeastern University.

 - 😄 Pronouns: she/her
-- 🔭 I’m currently: a software engineer coop for [AWS](https://aws.amazon.com)
+- 🔭 I’m currently: a software engineer intern for [AWS](https://aws.amazon.com)
 - 🌱 Right now I’m learning: RXJava and Android!
 - 🤔 I’m looking for help with: getting started contributing to open source...
 - 💬 Ask me about: internship and career success tips 😎